sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 Duration: 20

 This section demonstrates the code that was provided on the `API Code Samples` > `Member: Update` page, [located here.](https://help.sigmacomputing.com/recipes/members-update)

+### Description
+This script updates the account type of a member on the Sigma platform by sending a PATCH request to the API with the new member type.
+It retrieves the necessary information such as the member ID and new member type from environment variables and constructs the request URL accordingly.
+Finally, it makes the API call to update the member's account type.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> This script will call the get-access-token > getBearerToken function to get a new/refreshed token automatically so there is no need to do anything else, assuming you have completed the section of this QuickStart "Authentication - REQUIRED" and ensured your .env file is configured correctly.